-AMUN's Conference Services is the all-purpose information hub for representatives and faculty.
-Come visit us on the Ballroom Level to find helpful information about nearby restaurants, places of worship, tourist information about Chicago for your free afternoon, and all things related to the Conference.
+Conference Services is the all-purpose information hub for representatives and faculty.
+Visit Conference Services, on the Ballroom level, to find helpful information about nearby restaurants, places of worship, tourist information about Chicago for your free afternoon, and all things related to the Conference.
 The staff will be able to answer your Conference-related questions and will have extra Conference handouts available, and Conference handbooks for sale.
 Conferences Services is also the place to purchase AMUN memorabilia to commemorate your AMUN experience.
 Conference Services also prints replacement credentials for Representatives.